(Re)Positioning the International Office

 Expert Series Design structure

-Participants will receive 8 hours of synchronous sessions with the instructor and 4.5 hours of asynchronous sessions where participants prepare their final project.
-The synchronous sessions will include the following 4 meetings of 2 hours each via Zoom (UAlbany).
+5articipants will receive 7.5 hours of synchronous sessions with the instructor and 4.5 hours of asynchronous sessions where participants prepare their final project.
+The synchronous sessions will include the following 5 meetings of 90 minutes each via Zoom (UAlbany).

 Instructions for connecting to synchronous sessions and accessing the online material will be provided after registration.

 Registration Fee: $399